Love's Long Journey: Synopsis

 After lots of planning and dreaming, young couple Willie LaHaye (Logan Bartholomew) and Missie LaHaye (Erin Cottrell) have headed West on the Wagon Trail, leaving behind the hometown of Missie's parents.
 Missie is caught between the excitement of the new adventure and the pain of not knowing when she'll see her family again.
 Willie and Missie leave the Wagon Train and travel further West to Tettsford Junction.
 When they get there, they meet a boy called Jeff and his older brother Sonny who they see riding into town with two other outlaws.
 Unknown to Jeff, Sonny's 'job' is being part of a gang of outlaws and hijacking and stealing from innocent people.

 When Willie and Missie arrive on their new farm, the tiny house is old and run down, but Missie is happy because it is the first home they can call their own.
 Missie is worried that Willie is working too hard on their new farm, and she doesn't find the right time to tell him of her pregnancy.
-Later on, they are riding over their land together, and they see native Indians, and Willie fears for Missie's safety.
+Later on, they are riding over their land together, and they see Native Americans, and Willie fears for Missie's safety.
 They find a good place between the trees to bury their money box of hard-earned savings, and Missie draws a map to mark out the spot.
 Later on in town, Willie interviews a few men and hires four ranch hands, Henry, Cookie, Fyn, and Scottie.
-Meanwhile, Missie meets one of their neighbors, a Native American Indian woman named Miriam Red Hawk McClain who becomes her friend.
+Meanwhile, Missie meets one of their neighbors, a Native American woman named Miriam Red Hawk McClain who becomes her friend.

-When Missie is riding over to the Indian camp to take books and teach the children how to read, a group of hunters from the camp close in on her and chase her at a gallop back to the camp just for a bit of fun, and Miriam comes out and apologized deeply and introduces her brother Sharp Claw, and her husband Sean.
+When Missie is riding over to the Native camp to take books and teach the children how to read, a group of hunters from the camp close in on her and chase her at a gallop back to the camp just for a bit of fun, and Miriam comes out and apologized deeply and introduces her brother Sharp Claw, and her husband Sean.
 Willie finds out that Missie was riding out alone and fearing that the Indians might have chased her, he rides straight away to the Indian camp to find her.
 Back at the house, Willie is mad that Missie rode out on her own, and he forbids her to do it again.
-But she refuses and tells Willie that she believes the Lord sent Miriam to her to help deliver their baby, and Willie tells her the he is the happiest man alive.
+But she refuses and tells Willie that she believes the Lord sent Miriam to her to help deliver their baby, and Willie tells her he is the happiest man alive.